Paella: A Recipe for American Cooks

 Despite dissenting opinions by some, I shall state that paella is a no-garlic, no-onion, no-pea, no-bell-pepper, no-mussel, no-sausage, no-chorizo course.

 A key thing is the recipient in which you are going to cook.
 We use the paella in Valencia (“paella” means “pan” in Valencian).
 Generally speaking, the shallower the better.
-Thick rice cookings are difficult to manage and the rice is not steamed homogeneously, so try and use a container such that your paella does not grow beyond 7-8cm in height.
-In any case, my experience is that a dutch pan is fine for up to eight people using the rice referenced above.
+My experience, however, is that a Dutch oven is perfect for up to four people, and it can handle up to eight fairly well.

-You need to put the Lima beans into water overnight–don’t forget this (translation: I always do).
-If you do, you can still boil them twenty minutes before beginning to cook, but they will not have such a nice aspect (their skin will be wrinkly).
+You need to put the butter beans into water overnight–don’t forget this (translation: I always do).
+If you do, you can still boil them twenty minutes before beginning to cook, but they will not have such a nice aspect (the skin will be wrinkly).
+You may also use canned beans, if that’s more convenient.

 Heat olive oil to medium-high temperature,so it barely covers the bottom of the pan.
-Excess of oil makes the course pretty heavy on the stomach.
+Excess of oil can make the course pretty heavy.
 The best adviser is experience.
 Remember that oil usually spreads out as it warms up, so be conservative.

-Clean the chicken and rabbit, try and remove as much fat as possible (I think the average American chicken is rather disgusting in this respect), but unless you really dislike it, leave the chicken’s skin–it gives a nice flavor to the course.
-Salt and start frying the chicken and rabbit.
+Clean the chicken, try and remove as much fat as possible, but unless you really dislike it, leave the chicken’s skin–it gives a nice flavor to the course.
+Fry the chicken, about 15 minutes each side.

 Let the water boil at moderate heat for twenty minutes.
 Then take the pan away from the burner–but don’t turn the burner off.
-Add water until you get back to the original height: use the wooden stick for this delicate operation.
+Add water until you get back to the original height: use the wooden stick for this critical step.
 Then put the pan back on the burner.
 Add salt and let it boil.

 As soon as it starts boiling, use a spoon to taste the water.
 It is important to take the water from the bubbles: it’s the only part of the water’s surface with no oil.
 Taste for salt.
-Add salt if necessary, but don’t be slow on this: you want to add the rice before too much water evaporates.
-When done with the salt, add the saffron.
-You may add the saffron strands (or powder) directly, or you may boil the saffron in a bit of water and then pour that water into the paella, discarding the saffron strands.
+Add more salt if necessary, but don’t be slow on this: you want to add the rice before too much water evaporates.

-Next, add the rice, 100cc per person.
-Remember that you want to keep it shallow, 7-8cm.
+Next, add the rice.
+Remember that you want to keep it shallow.
 Shake the pan slightly to spread the rice, and wait until the water boils again.
 Then, lower heat to minimum and cover, and let it simmer for 25 minutes.
 If you have used the same type of rice and quantities, I can guarantee it will come out perfect most of the time.
 Note that this is not the way it is done in a paella pan.
 In that case, the paella pan is open, and the amount of water is correspondingly higher, about two to three times the volume of rice.
 This method is less “fool-proof” however, so I recommend that you stick to Kokuho rice guidelines.

 During the last ten minutes of simmering, quickly add a couple pieces of rosemary on top of the rice and cover again.
 The steam will activate the scent of the rosemary, which will bathe the paella.